Enter the Dragon: Filming

 Jackie Chan has uncredited roles as various guards during the fights with Lee.
 However, Yuen Wah was Lee's main stunt double for the film, responsible for the gymnastics stunts such as the cartwheels and jumping back flip in the opening fight.

 Sammo Hung also has an uncredited role in the opening fight scene against Lee at the start of the film.

-A rumor surrounding the making of Enter The Dragon claims that actor Bob Wall did not like Bruce Lee and that their fight scenes were not choreographed.
+Lee originally wanted to cast Chuck Norris as Han's bodyguard, Oharra; Bob Wall was the second choice.
+A rumour surrounding the making of Enter The Dragon claims that Wall did not like Bruce Lee and that their fight scenes were not choreographed.
 However, Wall has denied this, stating he and Lee were good friends.
+In one of their fight scenes, Lee injured his hand on a shattered bottle held by Wall, which angered Lee.